api3dao/oev-docs/docs/reference/ois/latest/specification.md

 #### 5.5.1. `operationParameter`

-(Required) An object that refers to a parameter of an API operation, has the following elements:
+(Optional) An object that refers to a parameter of an API operation and has the below elements.
+Note that if omitted, the `parameter` will not be included as part of the request to the API endpoint.

 - `name`
 - `in`